Understanding the outside factors that impact your commercial property insurance can be complicated.

 For example, a building used as a grain mill will likely contain the dust that could ignite or explode.
 With this in mind, your commercial property insurance rates will vary depending on the type of work you perform in your building.

 The third factor of commercial property rating relates to protection and the methods used to safeguard a building from fire.

 When it comes to protection, insurers will take into account both public and private protection:

 - Public protection—In general, public protection is provided by local fire departments, and an ISO-developed system is used to rate the quality of that protection.
-Under this system, fire departments are assigned what’s called a Public Protection Class rating—numbered one to 10, with one being the best.
-Essentially, buildings located in communities with low Public Protection Class ratings will be charged a lower commercial property insurance rate.
+Under this system, fire departments are assigned a Public Protection Class rating—numbered one to 10, with one being the best.
+Essentially, buildings in communities with low Public Protection Class ratings will be charged a lower commercial property insurance rate.
 These ratings take into account:

 - The caliber of the fire department

 - The adequacy of the water supply